Australian-Imaging-Service/charts/docs/Charts/Development/macos-multipass-k8s.md

 ---
-layout: default
-title: "MacOS+Multipass"
+linktitle: "MacOS+Multipass"
+title: "Development workstation with Multipass on MacOS"
 author: "Fang Xu <xu.fang@sydney.edu.au>"
+weight: 10
 ---

-# Development workstation with Multipass on MacOS
-Requirements:
+## Requirements
 * An enabled hypervisor, either HyperKit or Virtualbox.
 HyperKit is the default hypervisor backend on MacOS Yosemite or later installed on a 2010 or newer Mac.
 * Administrative access on Mac.